⚖️ Every case here represents a judge's release decision that put the community at risk. Tap to learn more. ▾ expand

-Judges Methodology About Donate
+Judges Statistics Methodology About Donate

 Our Mission

-About CourtWatch.us
+About CourtWatch.live

-CourtWatch.us is a citizen-built, public accountability database.
+CourtWatch.live is a citizen-built, public accountability database.
 We believe every American has the right to know how their courts are operating — and that public record data should be accessible to everyone, not just lawyers and journalists.

 01 — Why We Exist